 What Are Boomerang Employees?

-Here are the positives and negatives of hiring boomerang employees, as well as how leaders can set them up for success.
+Below we cover the positives and negatives of hiring boomerang employees, as well as how leaders can set them up for success.

 Hiring Managers Should Be Open to Boomerang Employees

-“In the last few years, we have seen a growing trend for employees to return to previous employers,” he said.
+“In the last few years, we have seen a growing trend for employees to return to previous employers,” Phelps said.
 “The Great Resignation also sparked the Great Regret — we’ve seen employees resign and then retract that resignation or leave, only to return a few months later.”

 Boomerang employees may want to return to previous companies if the opportunity they went after didn’t pan out or they miss the security of a familiar environment.
 New leadership or changing market conditions could mean different business priorities and growth opportunities that make their previous company more attractive.

 Every circumstance is different.
-But typically, it’s in the company’s best interest to be open to boomerang employees, Tyler Pearl said.
-The hiring market is only getting more competitive for good talent.
+But typically, it’s in the company’s best interest to be open to boomerang employees, according to Tyler Pearl, head of talent acquisition at engineering company MORSE Corp.

-“If those relationships stay intact, you can bring people in that are ultimately proven assets, and can hit the ground running,” said Pearl, the head of talent acquisition at Boston-based engineering company MORSE Corp.
+“If those relationships stay intact, you can bring people in that are ultimately proven assets, and can hit the ground running,” Pearl said.

-The Benefits of Boomerang Employees
+Benefits of Boomerang Employees

 Bringing in new talent can use up more of the budget, but Rowley said their “fresh, new ideas and a different perspective,” can give them an edge.
 This is especially the case if a boomerang employee already understands the responsibilities of their role and thinks they can take the same approach they did during their previous stint with the company.

 The success of a boomerang hire all depends on the circumstances of their departure.
 For example, if an employee only wants to return because they were laid off from a previous role, but don’t express real interest or excitement about the company, they could just be returning out of desperation and wind up leaving as soon as the next opportunity arises.
 Avoiding situations like this, Phelps said, comes down to one thing: communication.